Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

 - `.bladeColor(color: Color)`{: .language-javascript }: Sets the color of the blade, defaults to `0x000000`
-- `.bladeTexture(texture: string)`{: .language-javascript }: Sets the texture of the windmill blade, defaults to `tfc:textures/entity/misc/windmill_blade.png`
+- `.bladeTexture(texture: String)`{: .language-javascript }: Sets the texture of the windmill blade, defaults to `tfc:textures/entity/misc/windmill_blade.png`

 #### Example